 Pneumonia is the infective, inflammatory or obstructive process of the filling with anything such as fluid, pus, mucus, bacteria, or pollen of the millions of tiny microscopic air baggies (sacs.)
 The sacs (alveoli) are located at the tips of these and become smaller and smaller until they are small tubes of the respiratory tubal system.
 These tubes are used to transport air and the sacs are used for the diffusion of oxygen into the bloodstream.
 It is the circulation and transfer of carbon dioxide back into the sacs out of the bloodstream and respiration out of the body.

 Asthma is an over-sensitive airway disease.
 Asthma is a response of hyperactivity and hypersensitivity inflammation, swelling, hyper-mucus secretion, muscular constriction of the air carrying bronchial tubes.
 This stops transfer of gases to the alveolar sacs into the bloodstream.
 It is the closure of the inside opening of the tube from swelling and constriction bronchial tubes and respiration to the alveoli sacs.
 It is the closure of the inside opening of the tube from swelling and constriction of the muscle in the tube wall.
 Excessive, very thick mucus production from the inside lining of the tube causes partial occlusion, wheezing sounds, or total occlusion of the breathing passageway system of the lungs.
 It is caused by inflammation and constriction of the bronchiole tubes.
 You must specifically fix the chronic problem instead of treating the acute symptoms for only immediate relief.
+A good chest clinic can help you with it.

 You can stay indoors and miss all the sunshine and the tulips.
 However, in order to enjoy the world, you can take medications that are available to let you comfortably exist in the real world despite pollen and food allergies.